pual/couchbase-mobile-portal/md-docs/ready/training/03-create-database.md

     retVal.usePrebuiltDB = true;
     ```

-3. Build and run (don't forget to delete the app first).
+3. Build and run (⚠️ don't forget to delete the app first).

 4. A Groceries list will now be visible on the Lists screen.
 Click on it to see the tasks.